This thing called life has so many stages and changes.

 In this thing called life, I know that could just as easily be me in his position right now.

 So many changes are happening so quickly for him.
-And next week he sees the oncologist Kasi found, and they will learn more about the cancer that broke his hip.
+And next week he sees the oncologist Kasi found, and they will learn more about the cancer.

 Years ago, I remember telling his mother that I would never allow her to “be put away somewhere.”
 That I would take care of her myself.